 Mr. Choy serves clients in many industries, including pharmaceuticals, biotechnology, software, and outsourcing, and has negotiated numerous information technology (IT) and real estate outsourcing arrangements and service agreements.
 In addition, he has experience in advising private and publicly held companies in a variety of corporate transactions, including stock- and asset-based transactions, venture capital and strategic investments, and public and private securities offerings.

-- Publicly traded generic pharmaceutical companies in connection with:
+- Branded and generic pharmaceutical companies in connection with:

-- commercial transactions ranging from strategic alliances with other pharmaceutical drug companies to the acquisition and divestiture of abbreviated new drug applications for generic pharmaceutical products (including in connection with regulatory divestiture requirements)
+- Commercial transactions ranging from strategic alliances with other pharmaceutical drug companies to the acquisition and divestiture of abbreviated new drug applications and new drug applications for generic pharmaceutical products (including in connection with regulatory divestiture requirements)

-- negotiations with brand pharmaceutical companies involving the launch and marketing of authorized generic pharmaceutical products
+- Negotiations involving the launch and marketing of authorized generic pharmaceutical products

-- settlement negotiations with brand pharmaceutical companies involving patent infringement claims and related post-settlement commercial licensing terms
+- Settlement negotiations with pharmaceutical companies involving patent infringement claims and related post-settlement commercial licensing terms

 - A publicly traded generic pharmaceutical company in connection with the acquisition of US and foreign drug development companies